bring/developer-site/README.md

 New messages are added with publish date as the file name `yyyy-mm-dd.md` in the different folders under `content/api/revision-history`, reflecting the different API areas.

+- If the message is intended to give an update about one or several APIs, the message is added in each folder (API area) of the affected API.

-API area specific messages are added in the folder of each API area, and if there‘s a general message that should reach all subscribers, this is added in the main folder - `content/api/revision-history`.
+- If the message is general and should reach all subscribers, this is added in the main folder - `content/api/revision-history`.

 The messages are added with the following frontmatter: